Marico

-Marico Limited is an Indian multinational Consumer goods Company providing consumer products and services in the areas of health, beauty and wellness.
-With its headquarters in Mumbai, Marico is present in over 25 countries across Asia and Africa.
+Marico Limited is an Indian multinational consumer goods company, headquartered in Mumbai.
+Marico is present in over 25 countries across Asia and Africa.
 It owns brands in categories of hair care, skin care, edible oils, health foods, male grooming, and fabric care.

-As of 2019–2020, the company generated a turnover of ₹7,315 crores.
 Marico has 8 factories in India located at Puducherry, Perundurai, Kanjikode, Jalgaon, Paldhi, Dehradun, Baddi and Paonta Sahib.

-Leadership

-Harsh Mariwala is the chairman and Saugata Gupta assumed the role of the managing director in March 2014 and is currently the MD and CEO of this organisation.
+Founder Harsh Mariwala is the chairman, while Saugata Gupta has been the MD and CEO since March 2014.

 History

 Marico Limited was established on 13 October 1988 under the name of Marico Foods Limited.
 Later, in 1989 the name of the company was changed from Marico Foods Limited to Marico Industries Limited.
-The first International office for Marico was set up in Dubai in year 1992.
-Marico was first listed on the Indian stock exchange in 1996.
+The first international office for Marico was set up in Dubai in 1992.
+Marico was listed on the Indian stock exchange in 1996.